Providing employee references

 - Any illegal or wrongful act an employee committed in relation to their job duties.

 The presumption of good faith can only be effectively challenged if a current or former employee can show by clear and convincing evidence that information the employer disclosed was knowingly false, deliberately misleading, or made with reckless disregard for the truth.

-- Only provide a work reference if you have direct knowledge of an employee.
-Generally, only a supervisor or manager should speak on behalf of the University as an employer. (e.g. “Would you rehire this person?” could only be accurately answered by the person that would have rehire authority.)
+- Only provide a job performance reference if you have direct knowledge of an employee.
+Generally, only a manager should speak on behalf of the University as an employer. (e.g., “Would you rehire this person?” could only be accurately answered by the person that would have rehire authority.)

 - Restrict your comments to those aspects of the employee’s job performance about which you have specific knowledge.
 Do not guess or rely on hearsay to respond to reference questions.

 - Avoid providing negative information about an employee’s job performance if you did not make the employee aware of the performance problem or behavioral concern.
 There are possible exceptions, e.g. you learn about a problem after the employee has left employment but have documentation that the problem did exist.